mrhaffner/trie/README.md

-Implementing different versions of the Trie data structure.
+Implementing different versions of the Trie data structure .